Table of Contents

 Homepage –> Search results –> Product details –> Customer login / Register –> Payment details –> Order confirmation

-For us, it is important to check if the chain is working well and the user is able to place and pay the order.
+For us, it is important to check if the chain is working well and the user test cases is able to place and pay the order.
 At this stage, we don’t need to check the page functionality in detail.

 4) Increasing the feature coverage